Attractions

 Torre dei Lamberti

 The Torre dei Lamberti from the 12th century rises 84 meters above the old town.
-Those who climb the 368 steps (or the elevator) to the top are rewarded with a sweeping panorama - over the old town to the surrounding hills.
-The Verona Card includes admission to the tower (there is a €1 charge for the elevator ride).
+Those who climb the 368 steps (or take the elevator) to the top are rewarded with a wide panorama - over the old town to the surrounding hills.
+The Verona Card includes admission to the tower (the elevator ride costs €1).

-Basilica of San Zeno Maggiore
+Basilica San Zeno Maggiore

-The Dom of Verona (Cathedral of Santa Maria Matricolare) combines Romanesque and Gothic architecture.
+The Cathedral of Verona (Cathedral of Santa Maria Matricolare) combines Romanesque and Gothic architecture.
 The Romanesque portal leads into a high nave in Gothic style.
-Inside, numerous art treasures impress, including the painting The Assumption of Mary by Titian.
-You can visit the cathedral for free with the Verona Card.
+Inside, numerous art treasures impress, including Titian's painting Assumption of the Virgin.
+With the Verona Card, you can visit the cathedral for free.